laminlabs/lamindb/README.md

 artifact.describe()
 ```

-To validate a `spatialdata` or any other array-like dataset, you need to construct a `Schema`.
+To validate a `SpatialData` or any other array-like dataset, you need to construct a `Schema`.
 You can do this by composing simple `pandera`-style schemas: [docs.lamin.ai/curate](https://docs.lamin.ai/curate).

 ### Ontologies